Harika-SVL/Monitoring/notes.md

 ![alt text](shots/23.PNG)

-* We will have a system with heartbeat installed which checks if the application/server is up or not and reports the status to elastic cloud (elastic search)
+* We will have a system with heartbeat installed which checks if the application / server is up or not and reports the status to elastic cloud ( elastic search )
-* The uptime in observability section of elastic cloud will show the status of each service/server from which you can configure alerts based on connectors
+* The uptime in observability section of elastic cloud will show the status of each service / server from which you can configure alerts based on connectors

-### Uptime Monitoring
+### Uptime monitoring

-* For the overview of the setup
+* Overview of the setup

 ![alt text](shots/24.PNG)